The Long Goodbye: LCD Soundsystem Live at Madison Square Garden

 The Long Goodbye: LCD Soundsystem Live at Madison Square Garden is a live album by American rock band LCD Soundsystem released in 2014.
 It is a near-unedited live recording of their final show held at Madison Square Garden in 2011.
 At the time, this was billed as the band's final show ever.

 Release

 The album was released on Record Store Day 2014 as a limited edition 5-LP box set.
 This release has a dedicated mix overseen by James Murphy and mastered by Bob Weston that is advertised as "an entirely different mix to the movie".
+In 2021, it was re-issued as a 3CD box set.

 Track listing

 All songs written by James Murphy unless otherwise notated.